jcjucelyn/ds4300-practical-02/README.md

 Feel free to ask the RAG system any questions you may have about DS4300 content!

 ## Other Project Files
 You may have noticed some folders/files were seemingly not used or mentioned in this guide.
 This includes the `.idea` folder, the `__pycache__` folder, and the `.DS_Store` file.
 While not explicitly mentioned, all of these files may be important in ensuring the project files run successfully behind the scenes.
 Therefore, be sure they are also properly loaded when loading in the project repository and do not delete them!
+We also uploaded .csv files for each user question we developed in order to quantitatively support our pipeline recommendation in the slide deck (`question1.csv`, `question2.csv`, `question3.csv`, `question4.csv`, `question5.csv`).
+Nothing needs to be executed in these files, but they are included in the repository for those who may be interested.

 ## Thank You
 Thank you for reaching the end of this guide on how to execute the files within team jo-fi's project repository for